 ANTH 463 - Anthropology of Global Health and Development (3 cr)

 Seminar explores the definitions and histories of development and global health initiatives in developing countries from an anthropological perspective.
 Reading materials include scholarly and popular texts that propose and critique solutions to global poverty.
 Junior standing or higher.
 A-F only.
-Pre: 152 or 425.
-(Alt years: spring) DS
+Pre: 152 or 301.
+(Alt years) DS

 BIOC 441 - Basic Biochemistry (4 cr)

 Function and composition of biological substances and their metabolic transformation in animals, plants, microorganisms.
 Pre: BIOL 275 and CHEM 273 with a D grade; or consent.
 DB